-This makes it very difficult for them to not only solve their math problems quickly but see their work so they can find and correct mistakes.
+This makes it very difficult for them to not only solve their math problems quickly, but see their work so they can find and correct mistakes.
 It also makes it difficult for me to help them when they have trouble.
 So I learned a long time with my oldest to use graph paper to help them keep it all neat and straight.

 Using Graph Paper for Handwriting

 Sometimes they write letters on top of each other, some big, some small, and sometimes they leave a huge space between them.
 So once my children learned their letters and could write them on their own, I would give them graph paper to work on their spacing.

-Another way to use graph paper for handwriting is for Letter sizing.
+Another way to use a different type of graph paper for handwriting is for letter sizing.
 I know once my kids got their letters down, we also had to work on the size of their letters.
 Most of the time they were just inconsistent and graph paper really helped them with sizing.

 Graph Paper Uses for Math

 He was always getting his columns mixed up and therefore missing easy triple-digit problems.
 Graph paper helped him keep them lined up and suddenly his grades improved and he could see his mistakes easier, which meant he could correct them.

-Using graph paper to introduce Fractions is a great way to help kids visually see them.
+Using graph paper to introduce fractions is a great way to help kids visually see them.
 I learned fractions by working with my mom and grandma in the kitchen, but I still had trouble “seeing” them when I did math.

-Area & Perimeter is another great use for graph paper.
+Area & perimeter is another great use for graph paper.
 Of course, a lot of designers and architecture students use graph paper, so why not use it to work through area and perimeter problems for your own kids.
 Who knows, you might be teaching the next great designer!

-Graphing in Geometry can be hard with a plain or even lined piece of paper.
+Graphing in geometry can be hard with a plain or even lined piece of paper.
 Have kids use graph paper to plot coordinates while they work through their problems.

 Uses for Graph Paper in History

-You might think it a little strange to use graph paper in your history lessons, but it will come in handy when you’re making those Timelines.
+You might think it a little strange to use graph paper in your history lessons, but it will come in handy when you’re making those timelines.
 I have never been able to draw a straight line to save my life, so having graph paper to make timelines neat and organized is a great idea!

 Other Uses for Graph Paper in Your Homeschool

-When learning spatial awareness and design, Drawing to scale is important.
+When learning spatial awareness and design, drawing to scale is important.
 Whether you’ve got a budding artist or a future design student on your hands, graph paper is a great way to help kids learn to draw to scale.

 Do your kids love drawing their own geometric math designs?
 Have they ever created their own?
 I remember drawing these when I was in school and loved the final results with all the colors that overlapped and designs.

-Bullet Journals may seem like a “mom” thing, but it is a great way for older kids to start their own journaling process.
+Bullet journals may seem like a “mom” thing, but it is a great resource for older kids to start their own journaling process.
 Bullet journals are perfect for weekly writing assignments, keeping a diary, jotting down ideas for stories and so much more.